-TITLE I, PARENTAL INVOLVEMENT PROGRAM
+TITLE I, PARENTAL ENGAGEMENT PROGRAM

-2017-2018 Title I Parental Involvement Policy
+2020-2021 Title I Parental Engagement Policy

-Frost Elementary School believes that parent involvement is the necessary link to help students meet promotion standards, pass state tests, and add knowledge and value to their daily learning.
+Frost Elementary School believes that parent engagement is the necessary link to help students meet promotion standards, pass state tests, and add knowledge and value to their daily learning.
 It is our plan and expectation that parents, students, teachers and staff will work together to support each student’s achievement, growth, and success.
-The school will be governed by the following statutory definition of parental involvement and will carry out programs, activities, and procedures in accordance with this definition: Parental involvement means the participation of parents in regular, two way, and meaningful communication involving student academic learning and other school activities including ensuring:
+The school will be governed by the following statutory definition of parental engagement and will carry out programs, activities, and procedures in accordance with this definition: Parental engagement means the participation of parents in regular, two way, and meaningful communication involving student academic learning and other school activities including ensuring:

-· that parents play an essential role in assisting their child’s learning;
+- that parents play an essential role in assisting their child’s learning;

-· that parents are encouraged to be actively involved in their child’s education at school and at home;
+- that parents are encouraged to be actively involved in their child’s education at school and at home;

 Annually, the school will provide parents with a description and explanation of the state curriculum used in HISD schools, the state and district assessments used to measure student progress and the proficiency levels students are expected to meet.
 HISD promotion standards are disseminated annually to parents and copies are available at the school as well as on the HISD website.
 In addition to meeting standard on state tests, HISD uses student grades (70 and above) HFWE grades (1-2), STAAR (GRADES 3-5) scores to determine if a student will progress to the next grade.
-The school will provide each parent an individual student report regarding their child’s performance on the state STAAR test by the end of June 2018.
+The school will provide each parent an individual student report regarding their child’s performance on the state STAAR test by the end of June 2021.
 An explanation of the test and scoring is sent home to parents with the individual student scores.

 Ongoing communication between the school and parents is essential to a student’s academic success.
-Parents are urged to volunteer in the school, participate in their child’s school activities, and observe their child’s classroom.
+Parents are urged to volunteer in the school, join the PTA, participate in their child’s school activities, and observe their child’s classroom.
 Parents are encouraged to regularly and frequently communicate with their child’s teacher regarding their child’s progress in school/ Report cards are distributed quarterly (every 9 weeks) and progress reports are sent home every 4 – 5 weeks.
 At progress report time, report card time, and as needed, parents are encouraged to schedule a conference with the teacher or a school administrator to discuss their child’s progress and how they can best support their child’s education at home.

-In addition to the Parent Involvement Policy, the school and parents will jointly develop a School-Parent Student Compact that outlines how parents, the school faculty and staff, and students will share the responsibility for improved student academic achievement.
-Robert L. Frost Elementary , and the parents of the students participating in activities, services, and programs funded by Title I, Part A of the Elementary and Secondary Education Act (ESEA) (participating children), agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the State’s high standards.
+In addition to the Parent Engagement Policy, the school and parents will jointly develop a School-Parent Student Compact that outlines how parents, the school faculty and staff, and students will share the responsibility for improved student academic achievement.
+Robert L. Frost Elementary , and the parents of the students participating in activities, services, and programs funded by Title I, Part A of the Elementary and Secondary Education Act (ESSA) (participating children), agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the State’s high standards.

 The Frost Elementary Staff will:

-1. Provide high-quality curriculum and instruction in a supportive and effective learning environment that supports children in meeting the State’s student academic achievement standards.
+- Provide high-quality curriculum and instruction in a supportive and effective learning environment that supports children in meeting the State’s student academic achievement standards.

-2. Provide parents with frequent reports on their children’s academic and behavioral progress.
+- Provide parents with frequent reports on their children’s academic and behavioral progress.
 In each classroom we will provide progress reports through Parent/Teacher conferences, samples of student work, updates on reading, writing and math assessments.
 We will initiate a parent contact at the first signs of a pattern of behavior that interferes with student learning.

-3. Set high expectations for staff, students and parents by ensuring challenging curriculum, implementing programs targeted at increasing student achievement and committing to recruit, retain, and train qualified staff.
+- Set high expectations for staff, students and parents by ensuring challenging curriculum, implementing programs targeted at increasing student achievement and committing to recruit, retain, and train qualified staff.
 Also, highlight/prepare ways that the parent can advance the learning at home.

-4. Provide parents reasonable access to staff.
+- 4. Provide parents reasonable access to staff.
 Teachers may be contacted through phone or written requests to meet on their specified conference time.
 Alternative times beyond school hours may be arranged directly with the teacher.

-5. Provide parents opportunities to volunteer and participate in their child’s class, and to observe classroom activities, as defined by grade level teams or Parent Teacher Association (PTA) commitments.
+- Provide parents opportunities to volunteer and participate in their child’s class, and to observe classroom activities, as defined by grade level teams or Parent Teacher Association (PTA) commitments.

 The Frost Elementary Parents will:

-1. Establish routines to support my child’s success in school:
+- Establish routines to support my child’s success in school:

-o appropriate bed time
+o appropriate bedtime

 o monitor attendance

-o homework & reading
+o homework & reading nutrition

 o grooming & hygiene

-2. Communicate the significance of success in school & its relationship with success in life.
+- Communicate the significance of success in school & its relationship with success in life.

-3. Provide a volunteer time to the school during the school year.
+- Provide a volunteer time to the school during the school year.

-4. Ensure that my child attends school on a regular basis and arrives at school on time.
+- Ensure that my child attends school on a regular basis and arrives at school on time.

-5. Make sure that my child’s homework is completed and returned to school on time.
+- Make sure that my child’s homework is completed and returned to school on time.

-6. Stay informed about my child’s education and communicate with the school by promptly reading all notices from the school or the school district either received by my child or by mail and responding as appropriate.
+- Stay informed about my child’s education and communicate with the school by promptly reading all notices from the school or the school district either received by my child or by mail and responding as appropriate.